-- Entity must maintain records for each producer of that producer's amount of replacement sales as a percentage of the producer's total annual sales and the amount of lapses of limited long-term care insurance policies sold by the producer as a percentage of the producer's total annual sales; - Every insurer shall report annually by June 30 the 10 percent of its producers with the greatest percentages of lapses and replacements; - Every insurer shall report annually by June 30 the number of lapsed policies as a percentage of its total annual sales and as a percentage of its total number of policies in force as of the end of the preceding calendar year; and - Every insurer shall report annually by June 30 the number of replacement policies sold as a percentage of its total annual sales and as a percentage of its total number of policies in force as of the preceding calendar year.; and - Every insurer shall report annually by June 30, for qualified long-term care insurance contracts, the number of claims denied for each class of business, expressed as a percentage of claims denied.
+- Entity must maintain records for each producer of that producer's amount of replacement sales as a percentage of the producer's total annual sales and the amount of lapses of limited long-term care insurance policies sold by the producer as a percentage of the producer's total annual sales; - Every insurer shall report annually by June 30 the 10 percent of its producers with the greatest percentages of lapses and replacements; - Every insurer shall report annually by June 30 the number of lapsed policies as a percentage of its total annual sales and as a percentage of its total number of policies in force as of the end of the preceding calendar year; and - Every insurer shall report annually by June 30 the number of replacement policies sold as a percentage of its total annual sales and as a percentage of its total number of policies in force as of the preceding calendar year.; and - Every insurer shall report annually by June 30, for qualified long term care insurance contracts, the number of claims denied for each class of business, expressed as a percentage of claims denied.

-Standard 4 All advertising and sales materials are in compliance with applicable statutes, rules and regulations.
+All advertising and sales materials are in compliance with applicable statutes, rules and regulations.

-- Applicable statutes, rules and regulations (Note: Reference applicable Interstate Insurance Product Regulation Commission (IIPRC) uniform standards for advertisements approved by the IIPRC) - \\\\\ All company advertising and sales materials, including radio and audiovisual items, such as TV commercials, telemarketing scripts and pictorial materials - Policy forms, including any required buyer's guides, outline of coverage, long-term care insurance personal worksheets and disclosure forms as they coincide with advertising and sales materials

-\\\\\ Producer's own advertising and sales materials
+Apply to: All limited long-term care products Priority: Essential Document s to be Reviewed oplicable statutes, rules and regulations (Note: Reference applicable Interstate Insurance Product egulation Commission (IIPRC) uniform standards for advertisements approved by the IIPRC) l company advertising and sales materials, including radio and audiovisual items, such as TV mmercials, telemarketing scripts and pictorial materials licy forms, including any required buyer's guides, outline of coverage, limited long-term care insurance rsonal worksheets and disclosure forms as they coincide with advertising and sales materials Pro oducer's own advertising and sales materials Others Rev viewed NAIC Mod del References ong-Term Care Insurance Model Act (#640 642) ong-Term Care Insurance Model Regulation (#641 643)

-Limited Long-Term Care Insurance Model Act (#640642) Limited Long-Term Care Insurance Model Regulation (#641643) Unfair Trade Practices Act (#880)
+Unfair Trade Practices Act (#880)